Bamboozlerrl/Rule-Edits/README.md

   - (4) Free agency eligibility and restrictions:
     - (a) See [Article IV, Section B](#section-b---drops-call-ups-free-agency) for eligibility and restrictions.
   - (5) All players are limited to one (1) name for the season, which they are required to play under in all tiers.
+  - (6) All players must disclose their TagPro ranked account name, if it differs from their signup name, to the CRC for ranked ELO display purposes.
+Ranked account names will not be disclosed to the public.
+Players who refuse will be removed from the draft.

 #### Section E - Rookie Integration Officer
   - (1) RIO Structure Overview: